Credit Score of 640: Good or Bad?

 A credit score is a number with three digits (created by looking at a wide range of elements) that allow lenders to gauge a person’s credit worthiness.
-This post focuses on 640 credit score.
-We’ll look at several things, for instance what you can do with that score and if it’s bad or good.
+This post focuses on the credit score of 640.
+We’ll look at several things, for instance what you can do with that score, and if it’s good or bad.

 What is a Good Credit Score in the US?